DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/animations.md

 As usual, you can find a fully working project on my [GitHub](https://github.com/DaveStaudenmaier/animations).

-For this blog I am using several components to illustrate animations.
-For brevity, I will only be going through the animations code, not the rest.
+This is a **LOT** to cover in one blog post, but I wanted you to have it all in one place in case you want to incorporate any of my code in your code and have a single place to reference.
+For brevity, I will only be going through the animations code, not the various components code.
 So, I recommend downloading the project from GitHub and running `npm install`.

 Angular Version: 9.1.0